Prince Albert (tobacco): "Prince Albert in a can"

 The brand is the basis of a practical joke, usually made in the form of a prank call.
 The prankster typically calls a store and asks if they have "Prince Albert in a can".
-When the unsuspecting clerk responds, "yes", (because the tobacco is typically packaged in a can, though other forms of packaging also existed), the caller follows up with, "Well, you'd better let him out!" or something similar.
+When the unsuspecting clerk responds, "yes" (because the tobacco is typically packaged in a can, though other forms of packaging also existed), the caller follows up with, "Well, you'd better let him out!" or something similar.

-Collectible Vintage Advertizing Tins
+In 1974, season 1 Happy Days episode "The Deadly Dares" included Richie Cunningham performing the above prank call as part of a hazing initiation.

+Collectible vintage advertising tins

 Prince Albert pocket tobacco tins are highly collectible vintage advertising items.
 Value varies based on the rarity, condition, and age of the tins.
 The design of the tins changed over time.

 Other notable tin design variations include: